 It is suspected that this progestin is the cause of a notable increase in certain adverse effects including death, arrhythmias, venous and arterial blood clots, gallbladder disease, pancreatitis, liver or kidney failure, dehydration, and hypertension.
 The serious cardiovascular side effects are markedly increased in those who smoke and with advancing age, particularly beyond age 35.

-Ocella is a generic BCP produced by Barr, a maker of many generic drugs, which was approved for sale in 2008 has the same chemical compositions as Yasmin.
-Likewise, it is believed to have the same side effect profile.
+Ocella is a generic BCP produced by Barr, a maker of many generic drugs, which was approved for sale in 2008 and has the same chemical compositions as Yasmin.
+It is believed to have the same side effect profile as Yaz and Yasmin.

 Between 2004 and 2008, over 50 deaths have been reported to the FDA in users of Yaz or Yasmin.
 These deaths have usually been due to arrhythmia, intracardiac clots, pulmonary embolism (venous blood clots passing through the heart and into the lungs), and stroke.

 Deaths have been reported in women under the age of 50 and as young as 17.
 Many of these fatalities have been noted to have elevated blood potassium, which may be the cause for some of the fatal cardiac rhythm disturbances.